selimanac/defold-graph-pathfinder/API.md

 #### Cache Breaking

 - Moving or removing nodes breaks the cache, but only for paths that include the moved or removed node and its related edges — not the entire cache.
 - Removing edges breaks the cache, but only for paths that include the removed edge, related nodes, and edges — not the entire cache.
-- Projected paths are cached only if the start point and/or end point are exactly the same.
+- Projected paths are cached, but they are retrieved from cache only if the start point and/or end point are exactly the same.
 - If a path includes a moving node (and its edges), it cannot be retrieved from the cache.
 - Smoothed paths are **not** cached.

 ## Spatial Index

-**Key Features:**
+A Spatial Index is a grid-based structure used to find the nearest edge from a projected point.
+It is useful if you have >100 nodes and is activated automatically.
+You can benefit from it if you have many projected pathfinding queries in a large graph(>500 nodes).

+**Details**
-- **Automatic activation**: Enabled automatically for graphs with >100 nodes
+- Enabled automatically for graphs with >100 nodes
-- **Fast queries**: O(k) complexity where k = edges in nearby cells (typically 10-50)
-- **Auto-tuning**: Cell size automatically calculated from average edge length
+- Cell size automatically calculated from average edge length
-- **Dynamic updates**: Incrementally updates when nodes move
+- Incrementally updates when nodes move
-- **Version tracking**: Integrates with cache invalidation system
+- Integrates with cache invalidation

-**When to Use:**
-- ✅ Large graphs (>100 nodes)
-- ✅ Frequent projected pathfinding queries (>20 projections/frame)
-- ✅ Real-time games with many AI agents
-- ⚠️ Not needed for small graphs (<100 nodes) - overhead not worth it

 ---